hansbala/dormy/README.md

 ```

 ## Database Standard
-`Firebase:` Mostly all of the codebase is just a front-end to the Firebase `noSQL` database.
-The plan is to have the following components linked to FireBase:
+`Firebase:` Mostly all of the code-base is just a front-end to the Firebase `noSQL` database.
+We have the following components linked to FireBase:
-* User Registration and Login (probably should use [`OAuth2`](https://oauth.net/2/))
+* User Registration and Login (using [`OAuth2`](https://oauth.net/2/))
-* Images
+* Images (TODO as free version quota has been exhausted)
 * Chats (1-on-1 chats seemed to be supported out-of-the-box by Firebase.
-TODO: Look into Sync issues)
+(TODO)
-* Ridesharing Document information
+* Ride sharing Document information
+* Housing Document Information

 The FireBase database and all other communication for the app is done with the following Gmail address (try to keep this secure).
 This prevents any personal conflicts:
 ```
-Email: 		dormyproject@gmail.com
-Password: 	dormy@brown420
+*** Removed due to privacy requirements by the Dormy Team ***
 ```

 ## Requirements